 The Park has a history with love

-While every square inch of Central Park has the potential for romance, there is one area in particular that was once known for it: Lovers’ Lane.
+While each of Central Park’s landscapes offers a romantic setting, there is one area in particular that was once known for it: Lovers’ Lane.

 In the late 1800s, Central Park had two reservoirs.
 A lower reservoir existed where the Great Lawn and Turtle Pond are today.
 This rectangular body of water had a walking path that ran along the south side that became known informally as Lovers’ Lane.